If you are unsure of your personal goals, with what do you align your business future?

 Type of work – Do you want to work outside or inside?
 Physical work or use your creative mind?
 Would you prefer to be the ‘minder’, the ‘grinder’ or the ‘finder’? (translation: management, technician or sales?)
 Can you do this type of work until you retire?

-Retirement planning – Are you looking to make your business saleable to either keep it or sell it?
-Do you plan to semi-retire at a specific age?
+Retirement planning – Are you looking to prepare your business for sale?
+Do you plan to retire or semi-retire at a specific age?

 In order to see the value of your business plan being aligned with your personal goals, it is easiest to explore the opposite situation of non-alignment.
 For instance, if you are clear on your personal goals but your current business plan doesn’t support and serve the pursuit of your goals, it is no wonder you hate your job!